Adobe-Marketing-Cloud/aep-sdks-documentation/beta/experience-platform-extension/tutorials/tutorial-1-edge-extension-setup.md

    ![](../../../.gitbook/assets/Commerce_Session_Details.png)

-4. Go to the Sample application that is installed on your Android/iOS device or simulator, and click on the `Assurance` tab.
+4. Go to the Sample application that is installed on your device, and click on the `Assurance` tab.

-5. This will take you to the Assurance Connect Page.
-Paste the Assurance Session URL that you copied from [https://experience.adobe.com/griffon](https://experience.adobe.com/griffon), and click `Connect`.
+5. Paste the Assurance Session URL that you copied from [https://experience.adobe.com/griffon](https://experience.adobe.com/griffon), and click `Connect`.

    ![](../../../.gitbook/assets/Commerce_Griffon_Login.png)

-6. Now, this will take you to the Assurance Connect Login Page.
-Enter the PIN from [https://experience.adobe.com/griffon](https://experience.adobe.com/griffon) and click `Connect`.
+6. Enter the PIN from [https://experience.adobe.com/griffon](https://experience.adobe.com/griffon) and click `Connect`.

    ![](../../../.gitbook/assets/Commerce_Griffon_Connection.png)

 7. Once connected to Assurance, you will see an AEP Icon in red color on the top right corner of the Product List Page.
-The color of this AEP Icon will become gray if the connectivity to Assurance server is lost for any reason.
+The color of this AEP Icon becomes gray if the connectivity to Assurance server is lost for any reason.
 In this case, you want to reconnect to continue to see the session in the UI.

 8. In the Assurance session, you should now start seeing events populating the Events List.
 When clicking the `Purchase` button from the `Edge` tab, you should see the Experience events sent to Experience Edge.
 For more details, refer to [Event types handled by the AEP Mobile extension](https://aep-sdks.gitbook.io/docs/beta/experience-platform-extension/experience-platform-debugging).